 You have to suck up to your boss from day one

-There could be no bigger myth than this; consider this, if everyone knows that sucking up to a boss or being a sycophant is the easiest way to ride up the corporate path then why is anyone even working hard to finish deadlines, or spending weekends at the office just to ensure that the presentation on Monday goes smoothly?
+There could be no bigger myth than this.
+Consider this, if everyone knows that sucking up to a boss is the easiest way to ride up the corporate path, then why is anyone even working hard to finish deadlines, or spending weekends at the office just to ensure that the presentation on Monday goes smoothly?
 It would be easier for everyone to just do some shoe licking and get that elusive promotion.
 The matter of fact is that nothing substitutes hard work, diligence, positive attitude and confidence at the workplace.
-All these are the same traits that make a person a winner in life and this is what is actually required to succeed everywhere.
+All these are the same traits that makes a person a winner in life and this is what is actually required to succeed everywhere.

 This small talk originates from the mouths of people who could not reach the desired position and instead of improving themselves, despise the success of others and try to deprive them of credibility.
 This is the highest form of self pity and nothing more.
 It does help to have friendly relations with your boss, but the same holds true for every team member.